reswqa/flink/docs/content/docs/dev/datastream-v2/overview.md

 ## Fundamental Primitives and Extensions

-Based on whether its functionality must be provided by flink, we divide the relevant concepts in DataStream API into two categories: fundamental primitives and high-Level extensions.
+Based on whether its functionality must be provided by flink, we divide the relevant concepts in DataStream API into two categories: fundamental primitives and high-level extensions.

 ### Fundamental primitives

 Fundamental primitives are the basic and necessary semantics that flink need to provide in order to define a stateful stream processing application, which cannot be achieved by users if not provided by the framework.
-It includes dataStream, partitioning, process function, state, processing timer service, watermark and async processing(not provided for now).
+It includes data stream, partitioning, process function, state, processing timer service, watermark.

 More details can be found in:
 - [Building Blocks]({{< ref "docs/dev/datastream-v2/building_blocks" >}}): Given the most basic elements of DataStream API.